 However, if you have a new disability unrelated to the earlier problem, you again will have to wait six months, he says.

-Most waiver of premium riders are available on life insurance policies issued to policyholders between the ages of 18 and 60, although each insurance company has different requirements, according to Wetmore.
+Most waiver of premium riders are available on life insurance policies issued to policyholders between the ages of 18 and 60.
+Each insurance company has different requirements, according to Wetmore.

-Terry Headley, president of the National Association of Insurance and Financial Advisors (NAIFA), says that waiver of premium riders generally terminate at age 65.
+Terry Headley, president of Headley Financial Group in Omaha, NE, says that waiver of premium riders generally terminate at age 65.

 "The idea is to protect earned income, so if someone is retired, there is no earned income to protect," says Headley.